rice-cs-edutools/testception/README.md

 number of bugs found during testing).
 These programs can then be provided to students as feedback as they work to develop their own test suites.

-Testception was developed at Rice University by Rebecca Smith, Terry Tang, Joe Warren, and Scott Rixner.
+Testception was developed at Rice University by Rebecca Schreib, Terry Tang, Joe Warren, and Scott Rixner.
 It is freely-distributable open-source software, released under GNU GPL v3.0.
 It is written in Python 2, and compatible with Python 2 programs.